1. Children in entertainment

 These details can be emailed to the department and we will try to issue the licence as quickly as possible.

-Yes, if we are worried about the welfare of your child.
+If we are worried about the welfare of your child we will withdraw the licence.
 But we would stress that we want to work in partnership with productions and parents so that children can maximise their opportunities.
 However, your child's welfare is always of paramount importance.

-The Local Authority has a duty to inspect places where children are performing to check that they are suitable and that the children are being looked after appropriately.
-If the performance is outside the Royal Borough of Windsor & Maidenhead, the local Child Employment Officer for the area where the performance is taking place will make the inspection.
+The local authority has a duty to inspect places where children are performing to check that they are suitable and that the children are being looked after appropriately.
+If the performance is outside the Royal Borough of Windsor and Maidenhead, the local child employment officer for the area where the performance is taking place will make the inspection.

 We would always urge you to check who is chaperoning your child, and whether she/he has a valid licence.
 If you have any doubts, check with us.